open-contracting/standard/docs/guidance/model/pre-qualification.md

 # Pre-qualification and pre-selection

-Single stage procurement procedures, in which suppliers are invited to bid without submitting any prior information, are straightforward to model in OCDS.
+In single-stage procedures, procuring entities invite suppliers to bid without submitting any prior information.
+Such procedures are straightforward to model in OCDS.

-However, many jurisdictions also use multi-stage procedures.
-Such procedures typically follow a process similar to:
+But, many jurisdictions also use multi-stage procedures.
+Such procedures follow a process like:

 ```eval_rst
 .. csv-table::